What Is a Letter of Intent to Sue (With Settlement Demand)?

-A letter of intent to sue (with settlement demand) is a communication a prospective plaintiff sends to a prospective defendant to inform them of their plan to sue and give them a chance to pay a settlement demand instead.
-It can prevent the need for the prospective plaintiff to file a lawsuit, potentially saving both parties time and court expenses in the long run.
+A letter of intent to sue (with settlement demand) is a notice a prospective plaintiff sends to a prospective defendant (the recipient) to inform them of their plan to sue.
+It tells the recipient that the sender is unhappy with the outcome of previous discussions regarding misconduct.

 What Is a Settlement Demand?